logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 A difficult part of preforming this attack is having a target with WebClient enabled.
 There's a few ways the WebClient service is started automatically, all involving user input or interaction unfortunately.

 These cases are:
-1. Mapping a WebDav server
+1. Mapping a WebDav server using `net use`
 2. Typing anything into the explorer address bar that isn't a local file or directory
-3. Browsing to a share that has a file with a .[searchConnecter-ms](https://docs.microsoft.com/en-us/windows/win32/search/search-sconn-desc-schema-entry) extension located inside.
+3. Browsing to a directory or share that has a file with a .[searchConnector-ms](https://docs.microsoft.com/en-us/windows/win32/search/search-sconn-desc-schema-entry) extension located inside.

 The format of this file looks something like this: